 Podcasting is a hot topic, with many businesses wanting to get involved.
 But starting a podcast is a significant commitment that will take considerable time.

-We recommend our clients commit to at least six months of podcasting, with a minimum of 12 episodes, to get a sense of the trends, see what's working, and build momentum.
+We recommend that our clients commit to at least six months of podcasting, with a minimum of 12 episodes, to get a sense of the trends, see what's working, and build momentum.

-In addition to the time commitment, you must assess your team's commitment to the project.
-If you partner with a podcast production company like us, we can take on a lot of the work, particularly during production and post-production, aiding with recording, editing, scheduling and more.
-But if you decide to produce the podcast in-house, you need to make sure that your team has the capacity to take on the workload that comes with producing a podcast.
+By partnering with a podcast production company like ours, we can take on much of the work, particularly during production and post-production, aiding with recording, editing, scheduling and more.
+But if you decide to produce the podcast in-house, you need to ensure that your team can take on the workload of producing a podcast.

-If the answer is no, you must reconsider whether a podcast is for you or consider bringing a podcast production company on board.
+If the answer is no, you must reconsider whether a podcast is right for you or enlist the help of a podcast production company to assist.

 Hiring a podcast production company removes a lot of the hard work, leaving you to book your guests and plan your content to facilitate interesting conversations while the podcast production company makes you sound as good as possible and gets your podcast out to listeners.

 This might sound like a dreary start to this resource, but we’re starting here because if you don’t have the resources or budget to allocate to podcasting, you may as well save yourself the time and stop reading.

 Want to keep reading?
 Awesome, next up are goals!